bens4lsu/theskinny-publish/Content/blog2/jazz-fest.md

 My favorite show was Stephen Marley, who by sound could have been his old man Bob.
 He looked the part as well -- or at least the tiny spec of a guy I could see on stage was a black guy with long dreadlocks.
 That's about as much detail as I could honestly give.

 Marley is also on the lineup for the Lollapalooza show in Chicago this summer.
-Have you seen their <a href="http://www.lollapalooza.com/lineup/Lolla_Static_Lineup_Page.pdf">lineup for this year</a>?
+Have you seen their lineup for this year?
 It's just fantastic.
 There are 10 or 11 acts that I would love to see.
 If I were in charge of putting together the lineup with an unlimited budget, I don't think I could have done better.
 (Okay, G. Love and Special Sauce is at least 10 years late, but the rest of the lineup kicks ass.)

 The people-watching was an absolute highlight.
 Where else can one see such a collection of ugly people, beautiful people, freaks, the insane, wild costumes, and include everyone from babies to geezers the age of Methuselah?